Online pre-registration is an important first step that all of our new students need to take.

 We are required to make sure all our students are eligible to study in the UK.
 We’re asking for UK and Irish nationals to upload documents as part of pre-registration, which will be stored securely on your student record.

 To show your right to study, you will be required to upload one of the following documents:

 - UK or Republic of Ireland passport – specifically the photo page where nationality is shown.
 Please upload a clear copy, with none of the important information obscured

 - Irish national identity card

-- Birth certificate and additional documentation (if you are British but do not hold a passport)
+- Birth certificate (if you are British but do not hold a passport).

 Unfortunately, we cannot accept a driving licence as evidence of your eligibility to study.